Why do rabbits grind their teeth?

 Quiet tooth grinding

-Some types of tooth grinding are normal and natural for a rabbit, for example: when they are happy and relaxed (similar to a cat’s purr), and when they wear down their front teeth (to keep them the right size and shape).
-This type of tooth grinding is quiet, gentle and comes from the front teeth.
+Rabbits tend to quietly grind the front teeth when they are happy and relaxed (similar to a cat’s purr), and when they wear down their front teeth (to keep them the right size and shape).
+This type of grinding is common when you stroke a rabbit that is extremely relaxed.

 When to contact your vet